vicramon/ember-tutorial/chapters/ember-view.md

 ## Talking to the Controller

-The view can get the controller through `@get('controller')`.
-The view does not have the current model by default, so to get the model you'll have to do `@get('controller.model')`.
-To get a property on the controller you would do `@get('controller.myProperty')`.
+The view can get the controller through `this.get('controller')`.
+The view does not have the current model by default, so to get the model you'll have to do `this.get('controller.model')`.
+To get a property on the controller you would do `this.get('controller.myProperty')`.

 ## View Hooks